solid/specification/CONTRIBUTING.md

 * Content: the full content of the technical report must be human-readable with HTML alone.
 Any CSS and JavaScript should not interfere with the accessibility of the content.
-* Offline-friendly: there must not be any external dependencies (e.g., a network connection) to retrieve, to render, or to manipulate the content of the article.
+* Offline-friendly: there must not be any mandatory external dependencies (e.g., a network connection) to retrieve, to render, or to manipulate the content of the article.
 * Privacy: scripts must not be used to identify or track readers.